Jonathan Pollard – Extensive Experience Defending Non-Compete Cases

 Preliminary Injunctions – The Most Critical Phase of Non-Compete Litigation

 In many instances, when a Florida non-compete dispute does go to court, the plaintiff will immediately seek a temporary restraining order or preliminary injunction.
 In non-compete cases, a preliminary injunction can be used to bar the defendant from soliciting clients or engaging in a competing business.
-In some instances, courts issue sweeping injunctions that bar the defendant from competing against the plaintiff in a broad geographic territory.
+In some instances, courts issue sweeping injunctions that prohibit the defendant from competing against the plaintiff in a broad geographic territory.
 Courts can and do issue nationwide injunctions that effectively bar defendants from working for a competing venture anywhere in the country.
-Contrary to popular belief, the state of Florida aggressively enforces non-compete agreements and is one of the most aggressively pro-non-compete states in the country.
-For this reason, it is imperative to hire a lawyer who has significant experience in non-compete litigation.
+For this reason, it is imperative that the defendant request any injunction be conditioned on a substantial injunction bond.
+The injunction bond is a wrongfully enjoined defendant’s only method of recourse (i.e. collecting damages).
+Contrary to popular belief, the state of Florida aggressively enforces non-compete agreements and is one of the most pro-non-compete states in the country.
+It is imperative to hire a lawyer who has significant experience in non-compete litigation.

 Learn More About Pollard PLLC – Florida Non-Compete Lawyers

-If you facing the prospect of litigation related to a Florida non-compete agreement, contact our office today at 954-332-2380 and speak directly to one of our experienced non-compete attorneys.
+If you facing the prospect of litigation related to a Florida non-compete agreement, contact our office today at 954-332-2380 and a member of our team will be happy to assist you.
+To learn more about Jonathan Pollard and Pollard PLLC, please visit the following links:

 Or Check Out Some of Jonathan’s Video Discussions of Common Non-Compete Issues